Young adults who started vaping as teens still can't shake the habit

 For years, slick marketing by e-cigarette companies, and the allure of sweet, fruity or even candy-like flavors and names, led teens to try vaping.
 As more high schoolers and even younger kids picked up the behavior, doctors and researchers warnedit could lead to widespread addiction, creating a 'Generation Vape.'

-Now, new data about substance use among young adults suggests that many of those former teen vaper haven't quit.
+Now, new data about substance use among young adults suggests that many of those former teen vapers haven't quit.

 Vaping use drops among teens, rises among young adults